CogitoNTNU/NEATtactics/README.md

 Join us in exploring the fascinating world of neuroevolution and AI-driven gameplay!

 ### Prerequisites

 - Ensure that git is installed on your machine.
 [Download Git](https://git-scm.com/downloads)
-- Ensure that you are using python version==3.8.x.
-[Download Python](https://www.python.org/downloads/)
+- Ensure that you have `uv` installed [install uv](https://docs.astral.sh/uv/getting-started/installation/)

 ## Getting started